 Some a few examples of the things we as parents have problems with but are often not “problems” for our kids:

-A lot of times, teens are simply not internally motivated to do anything differently about things like the ones I listed above because they have not been allowed to feel the sting of the natural or logical consequences that happen as a result of their choices and actions related to these issues.
+A lot of times, teens are simply not internally motivated to do anything differently about things like the ones I listed above because they don’t see these things as things that they need to change.
+A lot of times, this is because they have not been allowed to feel the sting of the natural or logical consequences that happen as a result of their choices and actions related to these issues.
 Sure, they hear our threats and have to deal with whatever punishments we put in place for not doing what we say, but threats and punishments don’t result in long-lasting change.
-To your teen, your threats and punishments seem arbitrary and mean-spirited…and they rarely if ever inspire change or increase the internal desire and willingness–the motivation–to change.
-(For more about why punishments don’t work, make sure you download the free tip sheet mentioned at the end of this article.)
+To your teen, your threats and punishments seem unreasonable, arbitrary and mean-spirited…and they rarely if ever inspire change or increase the internal desire and willingness—the motivation—to change.

 When you allow your teen to take ownership of his/her choices and you allow natural and logical consequences to happen, your teen will learn a very important lesson that will last into adulthood: “Every action I take and choice I make has results; I choose the action, therefore I choose the result.
 And if I want different results, I need to take different actions.”